kozikow/mouseless/README.md

 IDE
 ---
 IDEs from IntelliJ have the best Vim compatibility plugin out of mac IDEs (I heard Visual Studio have good Vim compatibility as well) * Idea Vim.
+The most useful shortcut is Cmd+shift+A, which searches through all possible actions.